melissakeizer/melissakeizer.com/_posts/2015-10-14-sony-a7ii-facts-and-thoughts.markdown

 So, I've finally made the jump to full-frame photography as a few weeks ago I treated myself to the [Sony A7ii](http://www.jessops.com/online.store/categories/products/sony/alpha-a7-mkii-compact-system-camera-body-95132/show.html) after lusting after it for months.
 Since I’ve had it for a few weeks now and used it for various photoshoots, I thought I’d share some of my thoughts on this camera.

-Before making the jump, I’d be using my Sony a580, a crop-sensor DSLR.
+Before making the jump, I’d been using my Sony a580, a crop-sensor DSLR.
 In fact, the A7ii is now the 3rd Sony camera in my kit, which also includes my old (entry-level DSLR), the Sony a100.

 ![photo caption](../../img/blog/sony-camera-lineup.jpg "My Sony cameras")
 <span class="caption">My camera family - the Sony a100, the Sony a58- and the Sony a7ii</span>